Toronto Maple Leafs vs. New Jersey Devils - Preview, Projected Lines & TV Broadcast Info

 Head-to-Head Stats: Maple Leafs vs. Devils

-In the season-to-date statistics, the Leafs hold the advantage over the Devils in four out of five offensive categories and three out of five defensive categories.
+In the season-to-date statistics, the Leafs hold the advantage over the Devils in five out of five offensive categories and three out of five defensive categories.

 Toronto Maple Leafs Projected Lines